 28th November 2017

-Luxury goods such as premium food, cosmetics and perfume rely on beautiful packaging to deliver their vital on-shelf ‘wow factor’.
+Luxury goods such as premium food, cosmetics and perfume rely on beautiful packaging to deliver their ‘wow factor’.

-The last thing that manufacturers and brand owners want is expensive, carefully crafted packaging defaced by poorly placed or badly executed coding.
-High-precision thermal inkjet (TIJ) printing and offline coding systems can provide reliable solutions to meet these quality challenges, says Richard Pether, director with Rotech.
+The last thing manufacturers and brand owners want is expensive, carefully crafted packaging defaced by badly printed codes.
+High-precision thermal inkjet (TIJ) printing and offline coding systems can provide the solution to meet these challenges, says Richard Pether, director of Rotech.

-Stiff competition at the point of purchase calls for packaging which packs a big punch in the few seconds it takes to make a purchasing decision in store.
+Stiff market competition calls for packaging which packs a big punch in the time it takes to make a purchasing decision in store.
 Even premium brands are not immune to on-shelf competition, so the current global growth in demand for luxury goods translates directly into a bigger market for luxury packaging.

 Luxury packaging is expected to grow twice as fast in Western Europe as packaging overall over the next few years (3% per year versus 1.5%), according to packaging and paper research organisation Smithers Pira.
 Globally the picture is even brighter, with luxury packaging worth an estimated $14.2 billion in 2014 and forecast to grow to $17.6 billion by 2019.
 That equates to an average growth rate of almost 5% per annum, with cosmetics and fragrances accounting for the biggest chunk of the market (43% in 2014), followed by premium alcoholic drinks (22%) and tobacco (16%).

 Luxury packaging means investing in expensive materials and novel designs, many of which can present a challenge for the coding systems used to print important information such as batch numbers, barcodes and expiry dates.
 These are often the last things on the minds of packaging designers who are aiming to catch the eye of luxe-loving consumers.